subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 ---
 layout: default
-title: " Generative AI as an Effective Theory of Cognition"
+title: " Generative AI as an Effective Theory of Cognitive Dynamics"
 ---

-# Generative AI as an Effective Theory of Cognition
+# Generative AI as an Effective Theory of Cognitive Dynamics

 **Contents**